-In addition, the CNL Editor exposes the endpoints (REST API) listed in Section 4.1.2.2, which can be invoked without the use of the Editor GUI.
+In addition, the CNL Editor exposes the endpoints (REST API) listed in section 3.1.2.2, which can be invoked without the use of the Editor GUI.

-4.1.2.2 Description of components
+3.1.2.2 Description of components

-This section presents the components available in the CNL Editor and describes how they have been developed and will continue to be updated to meet the MEDINA requirements.
+This section presents the components available in the CNL Editor and describes how they have been developed to meet the MEDINA requirements.